What is a “food forest”?

 How can I get involved?

-Can you describe the site of the Festival Beach Food Forest?
+Where is the Festival Beach Food Forest?

 How is the Food Forest project being funded?